Malta's Residential Property Market Analysis 2026

 "Malta has experienced remarkable growth over the past decade, primarily driven by export-oriented service industries, such as tourism and online gaming," said the International Monetary Fund (IMF).
 "Although growth is expected to moderate, it will remain among Europe's highest in the near term, along with tight labor markets."

-In the third quarter of 2025, the country registered an annual growth rate of 3% as compared to a year earlier, following year-on-year expansions of 2.8% in Q2 and 3.6% in Q1, buoyed by strong household consumption and external trade, according to the NSO.
+In the fourth quarter of 2025, the country registered an annual growth rate of 6.4% in volume terms as compared to a year earlier, following year-on-year expansions of 3.0% in Q3, 2.8% in Q2 and 3.6% in Q1, buoyed by strong household consumption and external trade, according to the NSO.
+According to Eurostat, Malta recorded the largest expansion in GDP in the EU in Q4 2025, with quarter-on-quarter growth of 2.1%.
 Over the same period:

 With this, the Maltese economy is expected to remain fundamentally healthy in the medium term.
-The European Commission expects Malta to post an economic growth of 4% this year, 3.8% next year, and 3.5% in 2027.
-The IMF, on the other hand, released an economic growth forecast for the country of an annual average of 3.9% this year and in 2026.
+The European Commission expects Malta to post an economic growth of 4.0% in 2025, 3.8% in 2026, and 3.5% in 2027.
+The IMF, on the other hand, released an economic growth forecast for the country of an annual average of 3.9% for 2025 and 2026.

 "Real GDP is projected to grow by 4.0% in 2025, driven mainly by robust private and public consumption, investment, and supported by growth in tourism, gaming and financial and professional services," said the European Commission.
 "Real GDP growth is forecast to remain robust, though slowing, at 3.8% in 2026 and 3.5% in 2027, reflecting capacity constraints and higher prices in the tourism sector along with labour shortages."

 Inflation remains manageable.
-In October 2025, nationwide inflation, measured by the harmonized index of consumer prices (HICP), stood at 2.5%, slightly up from 2.4% both in the previous month and in the same period last year, according to the NSO.
+In December 2025, nationwide inflation, measured by the harmonized index of consumer prices (HICP), stood at 2.4%, according to the NSO.
+The Maltese annual rate of inflation was 0.4 percentage points higher than the 2.0% registered in the euro area.

 Sources: